 Park Avenue was festooned with tulips as we looked for parking on our way to the 62nd annual New York International Antiquarian Book Fair.
 The Fair was being held this spring, as it is every spring, at the Armory, a neo-Gothic structure that once housed the so-called “Silk Stocking” Seventh Regiment, owing to its location on the affluent East Side of Manhattan (originally at Third Avenue and later at Park between 66 and 67th streets).
-The building contains a Tiffany Room designed by Stanford White and Louis Comfort Tiffany, carved, and painted in the most extravagant fashion and lately renovated for use for official gatherings and rented parties.
+The building contains a Tiffany Room designed by Stanford White and Louis Comfort Tiffany, carved, painted in the most extravagant fashion, and lately renovated for use for official gatherings and rented parties.

 What better site for a collection of priceless books and artifacts from every period of human history?
 The Fair had been one of my favorite yearly events until the pandemic put my visits to New York City on hold.
 Now, I was back and so was the Fair, though the Covid years had given it, like everything else, a somewhat different coloration.